tomjoht/documentation-theme-jekyll/doc_tags.md

 * You're using a tag that isn't specified in your allowed tags list in your doc_tags.yml file.
 * You have an empty `tags: []` property in your frontmatter.

-If you don't want tags to appear at all on your page, then should remove the tags property from your frontmatter.
+If you don't want tags to appear at all on your page, remove the tags property from your frontmatter.

 ## Remembering the right tags

 Since you may have many tags and find it difficult to remember what tags are allowed, I recommend creating a template that prepopulates all your frontmatter with all possible tags.
 Then just remove the tags that don't apply.

-You can easily create templates in IntelliJ and WebStorm.
-Right-click the file area, then choose **New > Edit File Templates**.
+See {{doc_webstorm_text_editor}} for tips on creating file templates in WebStorm.